yosoyjay/azhpc-images/debian/debian-10.x/debian-10.13-hpc/README.md

-# Ubuntu 18.04 HPC Image
+# Debian HPC Image

-The Ubuntu 18.04 HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
+The Debian HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
 This image consists of the following HPC tools and libraries:

 - Mellanox OFED